 It was about 8 am and the temperature at the airport was about 39F (3.9oC).
 However, since the house was up in the hills, it was above the inversion.
-This means the temperature was actually higher than 39F.
-Moreover, the sunshine, low relative humidity and lack of wind gave the sensation of a comfortable temperature.
-Perfect for walking in a summer dress and a cardigan in the Sun on the huge property of our landlords.
+Therefore, the temperature was actually higher than 39F.
+Moreover, the sunshine, low relative humidity and lack of wind gave the sensation of thermal comfort.
+Perfect for walking in a summer dress with cardigan in the Sun on the huge property of our landlords.

 … but the squirrels chatting and throwing cones down the huge black spruces, some finches twittering and the rushing of the little creek at the bottom of the valley.
 The air smelled like being saturated with a mix of rotting cranberries and mushrooms.
 Above me, the sky was steel blue except for some snow white high level cirrus (feathery ice clouds).

 Something Was Different